Aberdeen railway station

 Aberdeen railway station is the main railway station in Aberdeen, Scotland.
-It is the busiest railway station in Scotland north of the major cities of Glasgow and Edinburgh.
+It is the busiest railway station in Scotland north of the major cities of Edinburgh and Glasgow.
 It is located on Guild Street in the city centre, next to Union Square.

 The station is managed by ScotRail.
 Inter-city, regional, local and sleeper train services are provided to all parts of Great Britain by ScotRail, Caledonian Sleeper, CrossCountry and London North Eastern Railway.
 The station is the northern terminus of the Dundee–Aberdeen line and the southern terminus of the Aberdeen–Inverness line, and is measured 241 mi 6 chain from Carlisle via Perth.

 History

 Pre-nationalisation

-The station currently standing was built as Aberdeen Joint Station between 1913 and 1916, replacing an 1867 structure of the same name, on the same site.
+The station currently standing was built and opened in 1867, although the station today has been significantly redeveloped from the original.
 The station and the new Denburn Valley Line enabled the main line from the south and the commuter line from Deeside to connect with the line from the north.
 The lines from the south had previously terminated at the adjacent Aberdeen Guild Street.
 Even this had not been Aberdeen's first railway station, that distinction belonging to a previous terminus a short way south at Ferryhill.
-After the construction of the Joint Station, Guild Street Station became a goods station.
-Some of its tracks remain, but the vast majority of the site was cleared in 2005.

 Prior to the construction of the Joint Station, lines from the north had terminated at Aberdeen Waterloo, a short but inconvenient distance along the edge of the harbour.
 This too became a goods station after the construction of the Joint Station.
-There is no longer a station at the site, but a goods service runs approximately weekly to industrial operations there.
-The Waterloo tracks join the north–south connecting Denburn Valley Line in the Kittybrewster area of the city, where the very first terminus of the lines from the north had briefly been, before extension and the building of the Waterloo Station.
-As far north as Inverurie, these follow the route of the Aberdeenshire Canal which had been purchased and filled in by the Great North of Scotland Railway.